sesopenko/eso_comic/README.md

 # eso comic

-A godot project for reading comic books.
+An open source comic book reader built with Godot.
 The aim is to have a side by side reader with japanese on one side and english on the other, but we'll see if we get that far.

 ![Screenshot](assets/screenshot_1.jpg)

+## Supported Files

+* CBZ files containing jpg/png files
+* ZIP files containing jpg/png files
+* Directories containing jpg/png files (nested directories currently unsupported)

 ## License